CharlesGaribal/bezier/README.md

 Bezier curves implementation with Qt (c++)

 I use wikipedia algorithm (http://en.wikipedia.org/wiki/Bezier_curve#Generalization) to create n-curves.
-Now I want to implement a more complex GUI to help people understand how bezier curves work.
+Now I want to implement a more complex GUI to see how bezier curves work.